 In June 2016 at the Editors Canada conference in Vancouver, I again presented my popular session on how to work with self-publishing authors.
 In November 2016, I began teaching writing and editing at Okanagan College.

-In spring of 2017, I’ll be teaching three different courses: editing as a career (Editing 101), editing for non-editors (Grammar 101), and four fiction-writing workshops at Okanagan College, Kelowna Campus, for the Continuing Studies department.
-In May, I’ll be presenting a session on Finding, Hiring, and Working with a Freelance Editor at the Salmon Arm Writers’ Festival, Word on the Lake.
+In spring of 2017, I taught three different courses at Okanagan College, Kelowna Campus, for the Continuing Studies department: editing as a career (Editing 101), editing for non-editors (Grammar 101), and four fiction-writing workshops .
 And in June, I’ll again be presenting two sessions at the Editors Canada annual conference, Guardians of the Lexicon, held in Ottawa-Gatineau this year to celebrate Canada’s 150th birthday.